nsandman/gpm/README.md

 This is a lightweight package manager designed to be easy to use and easy to make packages for.
 It is inspired by Homebrew, but is different in many regards:

 1. Packages are JSON files with one URL and bash commands, not Ruby scripts with methods.
-2. Packages are stored on a [server](http://github.com/nsandman09/gpm-packages), and you do **not** have to fork it to add custom packages.
+2. Packages are stored on a [server](http://github.com/nsandman09/gpm-packages), so you do **not** have to fork it to add custom packages.
-3. GPM is written in C++, not Ruby.
+3. GPM is written in C, not Ruby.
 4. GPM modifies your $PATH variable instead of symlinking all installs.
 5. Oh yeah, and it's cross-platform.